PicoScope 7 Automotive

 If one of the SAW signals is outside its operating window, the EDIS module uses the width of the previous signal; if however, the unit sees 5 or more errant signals, the ignition timing reverts to 10° before TDC.

 As with all double-ended coil configurations, a wasted spark system is used that fires the plugs even when they are on the exhaust stroke.

-Figure 2 shows the basic wiring diagram for the EDIS system.
+The above figure shows the basic wiring diagram for the EDIS system.

 This help topic is subject to changes without notification.
 The information within is carefully checked and considered to be correct.
 This information is an example of our investigations and findings and is not a definitive procedure.
 Pico Technology accepts no responsibility for inaccuracies.
 Each vehicle may be different and require unique test settings.

 We know that our PicoScope users are clever and creative and we’d love to receive your ideas for improvement on this test.
 Click the Add comment button to leave your feedback.